Isaiah Trufant: Las Vegas Locomotives

-New York Jets
+New York Jets (first stint)

 Trufant was signed to the New York Jets' practice squad on December 8, 2010.
 Trufant was promoted to the active roster on December 30.
 Trufant made his NFL debut with the Jets during their final home game of the season on January 2, 2011.

 Trufant was waived on January 22, 2011 after the team promoted Martin Tevaseu from the practice squad.

 Philadelphia Eagles

 On February 1, 2011, the Philadelphia Eagles claimed Trufant off waivers.
 He was waived on August 30.

-Second stint with the Jets
+New York Jets (second stint)

 Trufant was re-signed by the Jets on September 1, 2011.
 He was waived on September 4.
 He was signed to the practice squad on September 5, but four days later, he was promoted to the active roster.
 Trufant scored the first NFL touchdown of his career on September 11, 2011 after a blocked punt by Joe McKnight bounced into his hands which he ran 18 yards to score.
 Trufant was placed on injured reserve on November 13, 2012 after suffering a knee injury against the Seattle Seahawks on November 11.